inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-functionality.rst

 Structures     Point             Structure type     type                text
 =============  ================  =================  ==================  =======================

 InaSAFE is a dynamic tool that can easily be adapted to other types of hazard and exposure layers.
 The beauty of InaSAFE being open source, is that anyone that has a background in programming would be able to make their own Impact function.
-If you dont, see page 55 for more details.
 Please see the InaSAFE website for more information go to http://inasafe.org

 Exposure Layers Used in Practical